Open-source language-learning

 Claude Design and packaging of installable apps Anthropic

-JavaScript Interactive frontend logic and state management ECMA International
+JavaScript Core application logic and interactivity ECMA International

-Tailwind Utility-first CSS styling and responsive design Tailwind Labs
+Tailwind Utility-first CSS framework for styling Tailwind Labs

 Web Speech Browser-based Speech Synthesis W3C